Institute for International Public Policy (84.269)

 Application Procedure

+This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
 Eligible consortia may submit an application for funding when a new competition is announced in the Federal Register.
-Application forms and guidelines for the submission of applications are available from the International Studies Team of the International Education and Graduate Programs Service (IEGPS).
+Application forms and guidelines for the submission of applications are available from the International Studies Team in the Office of International and Foreign Language Education at the Department of Education.

 Award Procedure